OneCDOnly/HideThatBanner/README.md

 - The idea was first discussed [here](https://forum.qnap.com/viewtopic.php?f=11&t=139526).

-- This package’s [source](url=https://github.com/OneCDOnly/HideThatBanner) is available on GitHub.
+- The source for this project can be found on [GitHub](url=https://github.com/OneCDOnly/HideThatBanner).

 - [Changelog](https://raw.githubusercontent.com/OneCDOnly/HideThatBanner/master/changelog.txt)